2 teens charged with murder in deadly shooting near Senn High School

 Less than a week before the Senn shooting, two other teens were shot and killed outside a high school in the Loop.

-The two victims were among a group on Wabash Avenue when gunmen exited a vehicle and opened fire, police previously said.
+The two victims were among a group on Wabash Avenue when gunmen got out of a vehicle and opened fire, police previously said.
 The Cook County medical examiner’s office identified the two victims as 17-year-old Monterio Williams and 16-year-old Robert Boston, both of the Near West Side neighborhood.
 No charges have been filed in their killings.

-Meanwhile, the Chicago Board of Education is set to introduce a resolution this week that would remove school resource officers from CPS facilities.
+Meanwhile, the Chicago Board of Education is set to introduce a resolution this week that would remove school resource officers from Chicago Public Schools facilities.

 Asked about the possible removal of SROs, Snelling acknowledged that the decision lies with the board of education.